LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers: Related Work

 \section{Related Work}

 Compiler testing has been widely studied to ensure the correctness and reliability of compiler behavior~\cite{DBLP:journals/csur/ChenPPXZHZ20}.
 Traditional compiler testing techniques include random testing~\cite{DBLP:journals/tse/DuranN84, DBLP:journals/cj/InceH86}, randomized differential testing~\cite{DBLP:journals/dtj/McKeeman98, DBLP:conf/icse/GroceHJ07}, equivalence modulo inputs testing~\cite{DBLP:conf/pldi/LeAS14}, program enumeration~\cite{DBLP:conf/pldi/ZhangSS17} among others.
 The main challenge in compiler testing is to generate diverse, syntactically and semantically valid programs to test the compiler behaviors.
-To address it, researchers have proposed various test program generation approaches.
 Grammar-based approaches synthesize programs from scratch by following generation rules to ensure syntactic validity, such as CSmith~\cite{DBLP:conf/pldi/YangCER11}, YARPGen~\cite{DBLP:journals/pacmpl/LivinskiiBR20}, and LangFuzz~\cite{DBLP:conf/uss/HollerHZ12}.
-To generate more realistic and complicated test programs, mutation-based approaches~\cite{DBLP:journals/pacmpl/DonaldsonELT17, DBLP:conf/pldi/LeAS14, DBLP:conf/oopsla/LeSS15, DBLP:conf/pldi/ZhangSS17} are proposed to mutate valid seed programs for generating new ones.
+To generate more realistic and complicated test programs, mutation-based approaches~\cite{DBLP:journals/pacmpl/DonaldsonELT17, DBLP:conf/pldi/LeAS14, DBLP:conf/oopsla/LeSS15, DBLP:conf/pldi/ZhangSS17} generate new programs by mutating valid seed programs.

-\vari~\cite{DBLP:conf/ipps/Laguna20} extends compiler testing to the domain of floating-point computation, focusing not on compiler bugs but on numerical inconsistencies across different compilers and architectures.
-It uses grammar-guided random generation to synthesize test programs but does not leverage domain knowledge or feedback from previous tests, which limits its ability to discover floating-point inconsistencies efficiently.
-In contrast, our work uses LLMs to generate and adapt test programs based on prior results, enabling us to discover more numerical inconsistencies across compilers.
+For floating-point programs, FLiT~\cite{DBLP:conf/iiswc/SawayaBBGA17} provides a test infrastructure for detecting variability in floating-point code across compilers and platforms.
+Unlike program generation approaches, FLiT does not synthesize new tests but instead systematically runs existing workloads to uncover cross-platform result differences. \vari~\cite{DBLP:conf/ipps/Laguna20} extends compiler testing to this domain by using grammar-guided random generation to synthesize test programs, focusing on numerical inconsistencies across different compilers and architectures rather than compiler bugs.
+However, it does not leverage domain knowledge or feedback from previous tests, which limits its ability to discover floating-point inconsistencies efficiently.
+In contrast, our work uses LLMs to generate and adapt test programs based on prior results, enabling us to discover more floating-point inconsistencies across compilers.